MrHuntix/profanityFilter/README.md

 Assumptions
 1> comments in file are seperated by a line break.
-2> extra profanity and stop words can be added.
+2> a list of profanity words is present and can be updated if needed.